Solar Panel Cost in College Park, MD (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the College Park area costs approximately $14,500 for a 7.5 kW system before incentives.
-After the 30% federal tax credit and state incentives, the net cost drops to approximately $9,150.
+A typical solar installation in College Park costs approximately $14,500 for a 7.5 kW system (about $1.93/watt) before incentives.
+After the 30% federal tax credit plus the $1,000 state rebate, the net cost drops to approximately $9,150.
+That is near the U.S. average of $15,000.
+See all Maryland incentives.

 SolarSavingsAI Research Team